owkin/FLamby/README.md

 ```

 To limit the number of installed packages you can use the `enable` argument to specify which dataset(s)
-you want to build required dependencies for and if you will need to execute the tests (tests) and build the documentation (docs):
+you want to build required dependencies for and if you need to execute the tests (tests) and build the documentation (docs):

 ```bash
 git clone https://github.com/owkin/FLamby.git